We use the power of biology to create healthy, non-petroleum-based taurine.

 Not all ingredients in “healthy” products are derived in healthy ways.
 Petroleum-based chemicals are used as the building blocks for a vast number of compounds that are used in our everyday living.
 Drilling for oil and natural gas, using petroleum-based chemicals, and burning fossil fuels have widespread human and environmental health impacts.
 Why should we support health threats in the production of compounds that we trust for our health and well-being?

-A Natural Process
+A Bio-based Process

 The Science Behind the Solution

-A Proprietary Solution for a Natural Taurine Product
+A Proprietary Solution for Bio-based Products

 non-hazardous material.

-Our fermentation process is similar to the processes used to make hundreds of safe and environmentally friendly products used in everyday life, such as the enzyme, rennet, for cheese production, alpha-amylase for corn-syrup production, insulin for diabetes, and many amino acids and sweeteners.
+Our fermentation process is similar to the processes used to make hundreds of safe and environmentally friendly products used in everyday life, such as the enzyme, rennet, for cheese production, alpha-amylase for corn syrup production, insulin for diabetes, and many amino acids and sweeteners.

 Intellectual Property